AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Support for heterogeneous instruction set processors

-    ECS Bare Metal Instance uses virtualization 2.0 developed by Alibaba Cloud and supports instruction set processors such as ARM at no additional costs.
+    ECS Bare Metal Instance uses virtualization 2.0 developed by Alibaba Cloud and supports instruction set processors such as Advanced RISC Machine \(ARM\) at no additional costs.

 ## Comparison of ECS bare metal instances, physical machines, and virtual machines